What types of jobs and employers are there in property?

 Property professionals might get involved in a number of these tasks or specialise in one or two of them.
 If you join a property firm, you often get to try out a range of tasks to see which you’d like best.
 However, if you join the public sector or another organisation that deals with real estate, you will probably just specialise in one type of task from the start.

 Property surveyors tend to work towards a ‘professional qualification’ known as chartership when they enter the profession.
-This is an on-the-job qualification that tells the world that you are qualified to a high standard.
+This is an on-the-job qualification that tells the world that you are qualified to a high standard and allows you to call yourself a chartered surveyor.
 It is awarded by the Royal Institution of Chartered Surveyors (RICS).

 The job of planners